 15) Maine: Penobscot River

 Flowing south of Mt.
 Katahdin, the famed final summit of the Appalachian Trail, the Penobscot River is Maine’s top whitewater rafting destination.
-An upstream dam provides consistent water to create water features such as falls, holes and surf spots in rapids ranging from Class III-V. However, be sure to look up from the whitewater chaos to appreciate Maine’s spectacular scenery and avoid any unwanted Moose encounters.
+An upstream dam provides consistent water to create water features such as falls, holes and surf spots in rapids ranging from Class III-V. Be sure to look up from the whitewater chaos to appreciate Maine’s spectacular scenery and avoid any unwanted Moose encounters.